 The Ultimate Guide TO Hosting A same-sex Wedding

-Say 'I do' to a lifetime of happiness with your partner at one of the many gay-friendly wedding venues across the U.S.
+Say 'I do' to a lifetime of happiness at one of our many gay-friendly wedding venues

 You may be wondering if there are any special requirements or forms to make your marriage legal.
 Same-sex and LGBTQ couples are eligible to get a marriage license in all 50 states to make their union legally recognized.
 Requirements tend to vary by county, so visit your local county clerk’s website to see a list of forms and fees you will need for filing.
 Generally, a marriage license requires a nominal filing fee and proof of identification (a driver’s license, state ID card, or passport).
 A marriage license is usually valid for 60-90 days, so you should file for this a few weeks ahead of your wedding date.